Ben-Chapman/EVFinder/docs/add_new_vehicle.md

 ## Finding and Understanding a Manufacturer’s Inventory API
 This is usually as simple as performing a web search for something like "\<manufacturer\> inventory search".
-Follow the search results until you end up on a manufacturer's website, which enables you to search for their vehicles given a zip code and ideally a search radius.
+Follow the search results until you end up on a manufacturer's website, which enables you to search for their vehicles given a ZIP Code and ideally a search radius.
 Ensure you have a web proxy application running, or DevTools is open and capturing traffic.

-Perform a few inventory searches, adjusting parameters like zip code, vehicle model and/or search radius.
+Perform a few inventory searches, adjusting parameters like ZIP Code, vehicle model and/or search radius.
 These multiple searches will be extremely helpful in understanding how the manufacturer's inventory API works.